pounders82/pounders82.github.io/index.md

 													<!--project popup description-->
 													<p>
 														In my personal pursuit of learning Python programming language, I studied the open source library Pandas.
-This library is for data manipulation and analysis and offeres data structures and operation for manipulating numerical tables and time series.
+This library is for data manipulation and analysis and offers data structures and operation for manipulating numerical tables and time series.
 													</p>

 												</div>